How do I know what permissions to give new administrators (admins), and how do I know what those permissions do?

 Example 1:

-• Internal Members – This permission must be given to anyone who will have VIEW ONLY or EDIT privileges for Internal Members.
+- Manage Contacts – This permission must be given to anyone who will have VIEW ONLY or EDIT privileges for Internal Members and will automatically apply based on the additional selections

 Example 2: